Meta's "Twitter killer" app Threads is on its way – and you can get a cheat code to download it

 Zuckerberg, 39, took home gold and silver medals at his first jiu-jitsu tournament back in May.

-SpaceX CEO Elon Musk, 51, also trains in jiu-jitsu at a California gym, he said on Joe Rogan's show in 2021.
+SpaceX CEO Elon Musk, 51, also trains in jiu-jitsu at a California gym, he said on Joe Rogan's podcast in 2021.

 — With reporting by CBS News' Li Cohen and the Associated Press.